RickPatneaude/SantaDungeonEscape/readme.txt

 Sounds lag sometimes; may not play again when recently played (i.e. jump sound won't play if player recently jumped).
 Running sound doesn't always play.
-Future updates will correct this.
+Will be corrected in a future update.

 -Music-

 Sometimes the starting song will play twice, even though the random song functionality is designed to avoid this.
-Future updates will correct this.
+Will be corrected in a future update.

 -Spike Collision Detection-